 If you are thinking of visiting Crooked Tree, don't expect great shopping, nightlife, or the Radisson Hotel.
 Accommodations are clean and simple, the village is quiet.
 What you can expect is to meet very nice local people and to be guided to see some of the most beautiful birds in the world.
 Updated October 2016

 Related blog post: Crystal Paradise Resort, Belize

 Located in tiny Crysto Rey Village on the way to Caracol Mayan ruin, this is one of the most beautiful settings you will find in Western Belize.
 One of the few lodges owned, built, and operated by Belizeans, this lovely resort shows attention to every detail.
 It is also fairly economical.
-Rooms start at $75 per night for a double, and meals are also very affordable and their bar is self-service.
-Contact the Tut family directly: 011-501-820-4014, email@example.com, or visit their website: www.crystalparadise.com.
-You can also read about their excellent birding tours (staying at Crystal Paradise) on this website: www.birdinginbelize.com.
-It is common to get in great birding sessions right from the dining hall porch
+Rooms start at $95 per night for a double, and meals are also very affordable and their bar is self-service.
+Contact the Tut family directly: 011-501-820-4014, firstname.lastname@example.org, or visit their website: www.crystalparadise.com.
+They specialize in excellent birding tours (while staying at Crystal Paradise).
+It is common to get in great birding sessions right from the dining hall porch.
+Updated December 2016

 If you want to see the "real" Belize, you should not miss seeing Dangriga and the village of Hopkins.
 Although small by American standards, Dangriga is a regional center and has a decidedly urban atmosphere.
 Don’t expect manicured beaches, good coffee, or shopping; this is where you go to immerse yourself in the culture.
 Hopkins retains a more relaxed, small town atmosphere but has recently become the focus of much tourism development.
 Huge new hotels, condo developments, and a new marina have recently been built on the outskirts of town.